just1689/kubernetes-warm-images/README.md

 2. Install NATs

-I suggest using the Bitnami NATs Helm chart as at this time it is maintained, up-to-date and fairly
+I suggest using the Bitnami NATs Helm chart as at time of writing it is maintained, up-to-date and fairly
 configurable: https://github.com/bitnami/charts/tree/master/bitnami/nats

 ```bash